elaruiz/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 Most of the current complaints about SwiftUI come with regards to its incomplete component library.
 There are some glaring gaps there.
 I wish Apple was more clear in their communication.
 We've already been there in 2014 when Swift 1.0 was presented as a production-ready language (spoiler alert: it wasn’t).
 A similar thing is happening with SwiftUI.

 SwiftUI in its current form seems more like a proof of concept which goal is to show that Apple's platonic ideal of a UI framework can be brought to reality.
 It has the best syntax, the best data flow, and the best layout system.
-The only thing that is lacking is the component library.
+The only thing that is lacking is the component library and it's surely just a matter of time when it becomes complete like UIKit (or hopefully better than UIKit!).

 Some people also raised performance concerns regarding SwiftUI data flow.
 I don't necessarily share them.
 In my experience working on large apps using reactive programming frameworks, I haven't found this to be an issue.
 And SwiftUI has even more potential for optimization.
 Views are lightweight.
 When Apple finishes optimizing SwiftUI, I think you should be able to re-create the entire view graph of you application 60 times a second and the framework should be able to handle it.
 This might sound outlandish, but not to someone who has written a computer game before.